Roll20/roll20-character-sheets/Torg/README.md

 First draft of Torg Character sheet (v0.1)

-I started off with the basic Fantasy Craft character sheet (thanks to whoever Jason Miller who created it)
+I started off with the basic Fantasy Craft character sheet (thanks to Jason Miller who created it)

 I made some modifications, and I'm pretty happy with everything below the top section.